Income Tax Calculator

 - Civil Partnerships: People in civil partnerships should select the equivalent marital status.

-- Tax Credits: Only the following tax credits are included where applicable: personal tax credit, PAYE tax credit, age tax credit, earned income credit, renters’ credit, and home carer credit.
-Relief is also provided for mortgage interest relief and small landlords’ relief, where eligible.
-The earned income credit is not available where a person is eligible for the PAYE credit.
-Assumes individuals renting property are entitled to the full renters’ tax credit in 2024 and 2025.
-The retrospective 2024 renters’ credit increase is not reflected in the 2024 nor 2025 figures.
+- Tax Credits: Only the following tax credits are included where applicable: personal tax credit, PAYE tax credit, age tax credit, earned income credit, renters' credit, and home carer credit.
+Relief is also provided for mortgage interest relief and landlords' relief, where eligible.
+Assumes individuals renting property are entitled to the full renters' tax credit in 2025 and 2026.

 - Mortgage Interest Relief: Assumed available with respect to one property only.
 Where selected, it is assumed the necessary conditions for the relief are met.

-- Small Landlords' Relief: Where Irish rental income is entered, it is assumed the necessary conditions for the small landlords’ relief are met and that a clawback will not arise in the future.
+- Landlords' Relief: Where Irish rental income is entered, it is assumed the necessary conditions for the landlords' relief are met and that a clawback will not arise in the future.

-- Home Carer Tax Credit: Assumes child benefit is received in respect of dependent children and the spouse does not earn income in excess of €7,200.
+- Home Carer Tax Credit: It is assumed that child benefit received in respect of dependent children and the spouse does not earn income in excess of €7,200.